 What does baking soda do in peanut brittle?

 This is a peanut brittle recipe using baking soda because baking soda is a leavening agent.
 It creates a chemical reaction with the peanut brittle ingredients and foams.
-It’s what helps the peanut brittle become more light, porous, and softens the brittle to make it a little chewy.
-This is a fun science project part of cooking for kids!

-To make proper peanut brittle (or any kind of candy), you definitely need a candy thermometer.
+RECIPE TIP: To make proper peanut brittle (or any kind of candy), you definitely need a candy thermometer.
 (I like the ones that clip right to the side of your pot like this one.)

 White Chocolate Dipped Ritz Peanut Butter Crackers